 Importantly, brokerage firms cannot use the rule to pause a transaction or disbursement when they do not suspect financial exploitation.

 A Serious and Growing Problem

-FINRA's action comes at a time when each day for the next 12 years, an average of 10,000 Americans will turn 65.
-Con artists tend to target older people, in part, because they are more likely to have built up nest eggs, according to the FBI.
-And, the U.S. Department of Justice estimates that $3 billion is stolen or defrauded from millions of elderly Americans every year.
+Older Americans are one of the fastest-growing demographics in the country, with an average of 10,000 Americans turning 65 every day.
+Con artists tend to target older people, in part because they are more likely to have built up nest eggs, according to the FBI.
+And the U.S. Department of Justice estimates that $3 billion is stolen or defrauded from millions of elderly Americans every year.

 You can find resources to report elder abuse and financial exploitation on the U.S. Department of Justice’s website.
 And you can find investor-focused tools and resources on FINRA's website.
 If you have questions about your brokerage account statements or investments, contact FINRA’s Securities Helpline for Seniors toll-free at 844-57-HELPS (844-574-3577).